UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 You must encrypt the data within your applications, especially personally identifiable data (PID), with an AES256 level of encryption.

-### Can I use UKCloud's HSCN connected service if I'm based outside of England?
+### Can I use UKCloud's HSCN connected service if based outside of England?

 IT Service Providers can use a share of UKCloud's HSCN connection from outside of England as long as they comply with the criteria specified in the NHS Digital guidance: <https://digital.nhs.uk/services/health-and-social-care-network/hscn-technical-guidance/hscn-private-it-service-provider-connecting-from-outside-of-englands-borders-policy>.